 I think these Rice Krispie Pumpkins would make great party favors.
 Hand them out in festive treat bags and watch everyone go crazy (or at least crazy from the sugar rush).

 - 2 cups mini marshmallows + 8 mini marshmallows set aside

 - Orange food coloring

 - 8 pieces mini candy, unwrapped

 - 1/4 cup (4 tablespoons or 2 ounces) unsalted butter, softened

 - Green food coloring

 - In a large pot, melt the butter.
-Add the 2 cups marshmallows and stir until melted.
-Stir in orange food coloring.
+Add 2 cups marshmallows and stir until melted.
+Stir in a few drops of orange food coloring until bright orange.
 Remove from the heat and stir in the cereal until everything is well-combined.

 - For the buttercream: In a medium bowl, beat together the powdered sugar and butter until creamy, 2-3 minutes.
 Beat on high another 2-3 minutes or until light and fluffy.
 Beat in the vanilla and food coloring.